mollerse/frp-article/article.md

 theories to other environments that share the same characteristics as user interfaces.

-The characteristics that describe environments where FRP is well suited is time varying values which are the result of asynchronous events.
-A webserver getting a request from a client is one example.
+By using the FRP style of programming we are able to instansiate datatypes, which can represent a value that can change at varying times, and compose these datatypes using functional composition.
+Because all our combinators are pure and the datatypes are immutable we only need to instansiate each representation once, the same goes for composed datatypes.
+This lends itself extremely well to code-reuse.

+With FRP being at a high abstraction level and in a declarative style, we are able to achieve a great deal of functionality with rather few lines of code.
+With all state being managed internally by the reactive datatypes the programmer is freed from much of the cumbersome responsibility of working with mutable and asyncronous environments.
+And with the temporal aspect of actions being accounted for, FRP gives us a model which fits very well with these kind of domains.

+Most FRP implementations that exist are implemented for Haskell, but JavaScript is seeing a surge of new FRP and RP liberaries.
+Reactive Extensions, while not explicitly focused on the functional of FRP, is also very popular these days.

 ## Practical Example

-Many implementations across multiple languages exists today.
-We will take a closer look at Bacon.js which is a classical FRP implementation in Javascript.
+For this practical example, we will take a closer look at Bacon.js which is a classical FRP implementation in Javascript.
 Bacon.js is created by Finish developer Juha Paananen from Reaktor.
 In this section we will see how Bacon.js can be used to achieve FRP in the browser.z

 We will use Bacon.js to implement a simple SVG dot-drawer: tracking the mouse movement and when the mouse button is pressed draw